Tomorrow is Women’s Equality Day — a day on which we celebrate the passing of the 19th amendment, which gave women the right to vote.

 The Wage Gap.
 It Exists.

-The most recent data on the wage gap is probably most effectively measured when compared to white, non-Hispanic men.
-This is not because white, non-Hispanic men are inherently evil as individuals, but rather because as a group, they are the most highly compensated demographic.
+The most recent data on the wage gap is probably most effectively measured when compared to white, non-Hispanic men, as they are the most highly compensated demographic.

 - White, non-Hispanic women make 75% of what white, non-Hispanic males make.